spellshift/realm/docs/_docs/dev-guide/eldritch.md

 This PR implements the `file.is_file` function into Eldritch and is a simple example of how to get started.

-## Notes about asynchronous Eldritch code.
+# Notes about asynchronous Eldritch code
 ---
 ### Async example
 In order to run concurrent tasks we need to build an asynchronous function.
 This is useful if you're building a function that needs to do two things at once or that can benefit from running discrete jobs in parallel.